-The pronounced hump on the back is a distinguishing feature in comparison to stonefish as both of them have the same grim expression of the mouth.
-Another pointer is the eye with the devil scorpionfish the camouflage continues over its pupil.
+The pronounced hump on the back is a distinguishing feature in comparison to stonefish as both of them have the same grim expression on the mouth.
+Another pointer is the eye of the devil scorpionfish the camouflage continues over its pupil.
 This flap of skin breaks up the outline of the eye, concealing the sinister creature even better while it sits and waits for prey.

 Sinister style with venom

 A devil scorpionfish can grow up to 30 cm and has twelve venomous spines down its back plus another three on the anal fin.
-It flashes its pectoral fins as a warning, would chose to move and give up its camouflage rather than relying on the venom.
-As pretty much all marine creatures it will only attack if it is cornered and can not flee instead.
-If a careless diver just happen to kneel down on such a creature, it might neither get the chance to show off the warning display nor to move in time.
+It flashes its pectoral fins as a warning and would choose to move and give up its camouflage rather than relying on the venom.
+Like pretty much all marine creatures it will only attack if it is cornered and can not flee instead.
+If a careless diver just happens to kneel down on such a creature, it might neither get the chance to show off the warning display nor move in time.
 Only one of the reasons to always practise good buoyancy control and keep the hands of the reef.

 Devil scorpionfish: Food, habitat and reproduction